 Why IRC Practices are Required in Vermont

-To help prevent lead poisoning, Vermont law requires owners of rental housing and child care facilities built before 1978 to perform Inspection, Repair and Cleaning (IRC) Practices each year.
+To help prevent lead poisoning, Vermont law requires owners of rental housing and child care facilities built before 1978 to perform Inspection, Repair and Cleaning (IRC) Practices and to file a compliance statement each year.